capricorn86/happy-dom/packages/jest-environment/README.md

 # Setup

 Jest uses [JSDOM](https://github.com/jsdom/jsdom) as test environment by default.
-In order to tell Jest to use a different environment we will either have to set a CLI attribute, define it in "package.json" or add a property your Jest config file.
+In order to tell Jest to use a different environment we will either have to set a CLI attribute, define it in "package.json" or add a property to your Jest config file.